daylightdts/Study-Space-Occupancy-Report/README.md

 ![fields preview](https://github.com/daylightdts/Study-Space-Occupancy-Report/assets/134946052/57b27145-547a-4bb9-8c91-816b50a96aa6)

 ***Disclaimer:*** *This is a mock dataset generated online and does not represent any company, institution, or country.
-We hereby make some assumptions since the dataset isn't complete.*
+We hereby make some assumptions since the dataset is not complete.*

 ### Assumptions:

 a) Each student is allowed 2 hours maximum at the space per day.

-b) Checkings and checkouts are exactly on the hour.
+b) Check-ins and checkouts are exactly on the hour.

 c) The space is open from 8:00 to 22:00.